freddy77/Git_utils/README.md

 two new tags named *branch_old*`_merged` *branch_new*`_merged.
 This to make sure you don't lose your work.

-The status is actually quite experimental and have some todo/problems:
+The status is quite experimental and have some todo/problems:

 * merged commit are created with a xxx comment.
 Script should keep last comment but former author and date;
-* there is no way to disable debugging;
 * the code is quite messy and the classes are not defined properly.

 Although experimental I use it to make clear where changes happened on